-Scholarship students are eligible to take the Criterion-Referenced Competency Tests (CRCT) in grades one through eight, the Georgia High School Graduation Tests (GHSGT) in grade eleven, and the Writing Assessments in grades five, eight, and eleven.
+Scholarship students are eligible to take the Criterion-Referenced Competency Tests (CRCT) in grades

-Notification/ Scheduling
+Assessments in grades five, eight, and eleven.

+Notification/Scheduling

 If student is attending a private school under the scholarship provisions of SB10, then the parents/legal guardians must advise the Assessment Administration Division of the Georgia Department of Education of their desire for the student to be assessed with a state assessment.
 This notification should be in writing and provided no less than six weeks prior to the first day of the scheduled state testing window.
 A form is provided below to submit such requests.